Term 3, Edition 10 - 18 July 2025

 BOOK AN ADVENTURE!

-We are happy to announce that we will celebrate Book Week during week six of term three.
+Book Week will be celebrated during week six of term three.
 The Costume Parade for Year 5 and 7 will take place during the year-level assembly on Tuesday, 19 August.
 This year, the CBCA theme is Book an Adventure.
-Will you dress as a real or fictional adventurer?
-We will have a variety of activities for all ages in MSM Library.
-We eagerly anticipate everyone's participation in the Library's Book Week events, regardless of whether you choose to come in costume or enter the competitions.
-The more, the merrier!
+A variety of activities will be on offer for all ages in MSM Library.

 MSM SPORT